-We are concerned that the proposed fee changes may also further disadvantage the most educationally disadvantaged group in Australia, with over 50 per cent of current Aboriginal and Torres Strait Higher Education students (2018) enrolled in fields of education that will attract the highest proposed CSP fees, i.e. the management/commerce, human society/culture and creative arts courses.29 until they can meet eligibility requirements to qualify as Independent claimants.30 Less than one third of all current university students receive government income support for their studies, with over 80 per cent of them dependent on income from paid work to meet basic living expenses while.31 Student jobs are predominantly in sectors such as hospitality and retail that have been massively impacted by COVID-19.32 Here we note that the Senate Community Affairs References Committee recently recommended that the Australian Government commission in 2021 an independent root and branch review of the adequacy of the student income support system in 2021, to ensure the policy goals of higher education accessibility are achieved.33
+We are concerned that the proposed fee changes may also further disadvantage the most educationally disadvantaged group in Australia, with over 50 per cent of current Aboriginal and Torres Strait Higher Education students (2018) enrolled in fields of education that will attract the highest proposed CSP fees, i.e. the management/commerce, human society/culture and creative arts courses.

+The proposal to reduce the waiting time for the Fares Allowance is welcome, however, further changes to the student income support system are required.
+Current eligibility requirements for Youth Allowance incentivise rural and regional students to defer university until they can meet eligibility requirements to qualify as Independent claimants.
+Less than one third of all current university students receive government income support for their studies, with over 80 per cent of them dependent on income from paid work to meet basic living expenses while.
+Student jobs are predominantly in sectors such as hospitality and retail that have been massively impacted by COVID-19.
+Here we note that the Senate Community Affairs References Committee recently recommended that the Australian Government commission in 2021 an independent root and branch review of the adequacy of the student income support system in 2021, to ensure the policy goals of higher education accessibility are achieved.